FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 Critical Difference

 FTMO uses equity-based drawdown, not balance-based.
-This is stricter than many other firms.
+This is stricter than many other firms and catches experienced traders off guard.

 |---|---|---|